-Kent Annan is author of After Shock (2011) and of Following Jesus through the Eye of the Needle (2009) and is co-director of Haiti Partners, a nonprofit focused on education in Haiti.
+Kent Annan is author of Slow Kingdom Coming (May 2016), After Shock (2011) and of Following Jesus through the Eye of the Needle (2009).
+He is co-director of Haiti Partners, a nonprofit focused on education in Haiti.
 He’s on the board of directors of Equitas Group, a philanthropic foundation focused on ending child exploitation in Haiti and Southeast Asia.

-His writing has appeared in publications including Utne Reader, Subtropics, Geez, Adbusters, The Sun, Natural Bridge, Pilgrimage, Puerto Del Sol, Christianity Today, Sojourners, and Orion.
+In addition to his books, Kent’s writing has appeared in publications including Utne Reader, Subtropics, Geez, Adbusters, The Sun, Natural Bridge, Puerto Del Sol, Christianity Today, Sojourners, and Orion.
 He wrote a chapter for the book Global Perspectives on the Bible.
-He has been featured on national TV and radio shows including “The Hour,” “100 Huntley Street,” and NPR’s “The Story.”
+He has been featured on national TV and radio shows.